masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 Through this operational dashboard, a program manager can:
-- Filter to a single region or program and instantly review on-time delivery, open PO value which can be drilled into for root-cause investigation
+- Filter to a single region or program and instantly review on-time delivery and open PO value, then drill into root-cause indicators
 - View overall inventory health by region and identify where inventory may need to be reallocated
 - Identify the Top 5 at-risk parts by coverage and determine where recovery plans, risk buys, or supplier escalations are needed
 - Review overall Clean Launch % for NPI milestones and drill into the exact status, challenge, and next step